473.407 Metropolitan transit police.

 Subdivision 1.
 Authorization.
-The council may appoint peace officers, as defined in section 626.84, subdivision 1, paragraph (c), and establish a law enforcement agency, as defined in section 626.84, subdivision 1, paragraph (h), known as the Metropolitan Transit Police, to police its transit property and routes, to carry out investigations, and to make arrests under sections 629.30 and 629.34.
+The council may appoint peace officers, as defined in section 626.84, subdivision 1, paragraph (c), and establish a law enforcement agency, as defined in section 626.84, subdivision 1, paragraph (h), known as the metropolitan transit police, to police its transit property and routes and to make arrests under sections 629.30 and 629.34.
 The jurisdiction of the law enforcement agency is limited to offenses relating to council transit property, equipment, employees, and passengers.

 Subd.
-2. Arrests and subsequent investigations.
+2. Limitations.
 The initial processing of a person arrested by the transit police for an offense within the agency's jurisdiction is the responsibility of the transit police unless otherwise directed by the law enforcement agency with primary jurisdiction.
-A subsequent investigation is the responsibility of the law enforcement agency of the jurisdiction in which the crime was committed unless the law enforcement agency authorizes the transit police to assume the subsequent investigation.
-At the request of the primary jurisdiction, the transit police may assist in a subsequent investigation being carried out by the primary jurisdiction.
-Persons arrested for violations which the transit police determine are not within the agency's jurisdiction must be referred to the appropriate local law enforcement agency for further investigation or disposition.
+A subsequent investigation is the responsibility of the law enforcement agency of the jurisdiction in which the crime was committed.
+The transit police are not authorized to apply for a search warrant as prescribed in section 626.05.

 Subd.
 5. Emergencies. (a) The council shall ensure that all emergency vehicles used by transit police are equipped with radios capable of receiving and transmitting on the same frequencies utilized by the law enforcement agencies that have primary jurisdiction.